Will Propane Prices Go Down in 2023? (Forecast & Outlook)

 The agency expects the price of West Texas Intermediate (WTI) crude oil, the main U.S. benchmark for crude prices, to averaged $69 per barrel in 2018 and 2019 before slipping to $67 per barrel in 2020 and 2021.As for natural gas prices, the EIA projects that they will continue to rise through 2023 as demand for the fuel grows both domestically and abroad.

 In its outlook, the agency predicts that the price of natural gas will averaged $3.03 per million British thermal units (MMBtu) in 2018 and 2019 before rising to $3.27 per MMBtu in 2020 and 2021.Coal prices are also expected to remain high over the next five years as global demand for the fuel continues to grow.
-In its outlook, the EIA predicts that the price of coal will averaged $102 per short ton in 2018 and
+In its outlook, the EIA predicts that the price of coal will averaged $102 per short ton in 2023.

 Propane forecast in the coming years